Market Overview

 Chesterfield is more affordable with a median home price of $350K, compared to $400K in Charlottesville.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Charlottesville prices range from $175K–$2M.
 Chesterfield prices range from $150K–$900K.

-Charlottesville has stronger schools overall, with a 80% average pass rate compared to 79% in Chesterfield.
-Top schools in Charlottesville include Charlottesville High School and Buford Middle School.
-In Chesterfield, standout schools include Cosby High School and Clover Hill High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Charlottesville public schools have a 80% average SOL pass rate; Chesterfield has 79% (2024 state assessment data).
+Public schools in Charlottesville include Charlottesville High School and Buford Middle School; in Chesterfield, Cosby High School and Clover Hill High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Charlottesville or Chesterfield?